 Common Name: Larkspur

-Consolida ambigua is a Annual up to 1.00 metres tall.
+Consolida ambigua is an annual plant that can grow up to 1.00 metres tall.

 The whole plant is poisonous[